Helooeverybody/HUST-ParallelProgramming-ShallowWaterEquation/README.md

 Parallel programming is a key approach for speeding up numerical algorithms.
 This pa- per focuses on parallelizing a program designed to solve the two-dimensional shallow water equation, which serves as an example of a conservation law.
-The equation is tackled using fi- nite difference and finite volume techniques, applying schemes such as the Lax-Friedrichs and Lax-Wendroff methods (we exploit 3 algorithms).
+The equation is tackled using finite difference and finite volume techniques, applying schemes such as the Lax-Friedrichs and Lax-Wendroff methods (we exploit 3 algorithms).
 The parallel implementation employs both MPI and CUDA.
 Performance evaluation is primarily conducted on shared memory systems, and due to the availability of a sufficient number of processors, results are also presented for